beardymcjohnface/Koverage/paper/paper.md

 # Benchmarks

-We tested Koverage's methods on a Coral metagenome dataset [@coral] and a Chardonnay WGS dataset [@chardonnay] using the Pawsey Supercomputing Research Centre's Setonix HPC (commissioned in 2023) [@setonix].
-We also tested the methods on a database of 1 million prophages [@prophage, @prophageLaura] against one sample from the Coral dataset using Flinders University's HPC [@deepthought] to benchmark coverage using a large reference file.
+We tested Koverage's methods on a Coral metagenome dataset [@coral] and a Chardonnay WGS dataset [@chardonnay;@gingin] using the Pawsey Supercomputing Research Centre's Setonix HPC (commissioned in 2023) [@setonix].
+We also tested the methods on a database of 1 million prophages [@prophage;@prophageLaura] against one sample from the Coral dataset using Flinders University's HPC [@deepthought] to benchmark coverage using a large reference file.
 We also tested the kmer-based method with our prophage database against a subset of the Human Microbiome Project WGS metagenome database [@hmpdacc] to examine its scalability for screening large references files against large sequencing datasets.

 > __Table 1: Mapping-based coverage benchmarks__
 >